foreverfl/vscode/docs/languages/javascript.md

 ### How do I disable Syntax Validation when using non-ES6 constructs?

 Some users want to use syntax constructs like the proposed pipeline (`|>`) operator.
 However, these are currently not supported by VS Code's JavaScript language service and are flagged as errors.
-For users who still want to use these future features, we provide the `setting(javascript.validate.enable)` [setting](/docs/getstarted/settings.md).
+For users who still want to use these future features, we provide the `javascript.validate.enable` [setting](/docs/getstarted/settings.md).

 With `javascript.validate.enable: false`, you disable all built-in syntax checking.
 If you do this, we recommend that you use a linter like [ESLint](https://eslint.org) to validate your source code.